-An inspiring gift to explore the life and legacy of Guru Nanak; winner of the Shap Award 2000 for ‘making an outstanding contribution to the teaching of world religions’
+A stimulating and creatively illustrated resource to explore the life and legacy of Guru Nanak; winner of the Shap Award 2000 for ‘making an outstanding contribution to the teaching of world religions’.

 - Who was Guru Nanak?

 - Does life have a meaning?